-Luckily Queens has plenty of indoor play spaces with open play hours—almost as many as Manhattan in fact!
-We found 12 indoor romping spots in the borough that offer drop-in sessions open to the public so no need to buy a pricey annual membership.
-Bonus: All of these spots host birthday parties, too, and most are much more affordable than their Manhattan competitors.
+Queens has plenty of indoor play spaces with open play hours—more than Manhattan in fact.
+We found 13 indoor romping spots in the borough that offer drop-in sessions open to the public, so there's no need to buy a pricey annual membership.
+Bonus: Most of these spots host birthday parties, too, and are much more affordable (as in half price in some cases) than their Manhattan—and Brooklyn—competitors.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.